 In the election of directors, each nominee must receive more "For" votes than "Against" votes in order to be elected as a director.
-The affirmative vote of a majority of votes cast at the meeting is required to ratify the appointment of KPMG LLP as the Company's independent registered public accountants for 2011 and to approve, by non-binding vote, the advisory vote on executive compensation.
-The frequency of the advisory vote on executive compensation (1, 2, or 3 years) receiving the greatest number of votes will be considered the frequency recommended by stockholders.
+The affirmative vote of a majority of votes cast at the meeting is required to ratify the appointment of KPMG LLP as the Company's independent registered public accountants for 2012 and to approve the advisory resolution on executive compensation.